-230 The King County Metro Transit Department Marine Division is responsible for the operations, moorage, and 231 maintenance of the vessels that provide passenger-only ferry services in King County.
-Passenger-only ferry

-- 232 services are currently provided between downtown Seattle, Vashon-Maury Island, and West Seattle. - 233
+The King County Metro Transit Department Marine Division is responsible for the operations, moorage, and maintenance of the vessels that provide passenger-only ferry services in King County.
+Passenger-only ferry services are currently provided between downtown Seattle, Vashon-Maury Island, and West Seattle.

-The Marine Division operates out of three terminals: Pier 50 in downtown Seattle is home to a King Countyowned ferry terminal and is a part of the Colman Dock multimodal hub; the ferry dock on Vashon-Maury

-- 236 Island is leased from Washington State Ferries; and the West Seattle ferry dock, located at Seacrest Park, is - leased from the Seattle Parks Department.
-The King County Marine Division owns a moorage and maintenance barge located at Pier 48 on the Seattle waterfront. - 238 239
+The Marine Division operates out of three terminals: Pier 50 in downtown Seattle is home to a King County-owned ferry terminal and is a part of the Colman Dock multimodal hub; the ferry dock on Vashon-Maury Island is leased from Washington State Ferries; and the West Seattle ferry dock, located at Seacrest Park, is leased from the Seattle Parks Department.
+The King County Marine Division owns a moorage and maintenance barge located at Pier 48 on the Seattle waterfront.

 The Marine Division owns three vessels: the MV Sally Fox, the MV Doc Maynard, and the MV Spirit of Kingston.
-The MV Sally Fox and MV Doc Maynard were constructed for the Marine Division in 2014 - 2015

-- and are each certified for a capacity of 278 passengers.
+The MV Sally Fox and MV Doc Maynard were constructed for the Marine Division in 2014 - 2015 and are each certified for a capacity of 278 passengers.
 The MV Spirit of Kingston is a 150-passenger vessel and is used to back up the two in-service vessels.
-Each vessel operates with a crew of three. - 243 and is us 244 - 245 In 2019, King County's Water Taxi provided service for over 700,000 passengers (pre-pandemic) - systemwide.
-Water taxi ridership declined with the pandemic, as did ridership on other Metro services, but - is recovering.
+Each vessel operates with a crew of three.

+In 2019, King County's Water Taxi provided service for over 700,000 passengers (pre-pandemic) systemwide.
+Water taxi ridership declined with the pandemic, as did ridership on other Metro services, but is recovering.
 As of September 2022, there were more than 334,000 boardings in 2022.
-Routes are shown in - 248 Figure 4, "King County Water Taxi Route Map." - 249
+Routes are shown in Figure 4, "King County Water Taxi Route Map."

-250 Figure 4: King County Water Taxi Route Map
+Figure 4: King County Water Taxi Route Map

-253 Additional information on King County ferry services is available online.
+Additional information on King County ferry services is available online.7

-254 3.
-Kitsap Transit Fast Ferry
+3. Kitsap Transit Fast Ferry

 Kitsap Transit launched its passenger-only ferry service in 2017, following voter approval of a dedicated sales tax for passenger-only ferry service.
 Today, Kitsap Transit operates Kitsap Fast Ferries year-round connecting Seattle to Bremerton, Kingston, and Southworth on the Kitsap Peninsula.
 All three routes connect to Pier 50 in Seattle and coordinate landings and departures with the King County Marine Division.
+Kitsap Transit operates weekday service during peak commute hours and on Saturdays, typically from May through September.
+The service area of the Seattle-Bremerton ferry route is extended through two connecting two Local Foot Ferry routes; these routes connect Bremerton to Port Orchard and Annapolis and are heavily used by workers at the Puget Sound Naval Shipyard in Bremerton.
+Both Local Foot Ferries operate year-round; the Port Orchard Foot Ferry operates seven days a week, while the Annapolis Foot Ferry operates on weekdays only.
+Ferry routes serving King and Kitsap counties are shown in Figure 5, "Kitsap-King County Ferry Routes."

-&lt;sup>7 See additional ferry information from King County at kingcounty.gov/depts/transportation/water-taxi (accessed September 25, 2023).
+7 See additional ferry information from King County at kingcounty.gov/depts/transportation/water-taxi (accessed September 25, 2023).